-The scope of this ATIS standard is limited to the cryptographic signing and verifying SIP RPH field contents associated with emergency and callback calls (i.e., values in the “esnet” namespace).
-This standard does not address caller identity authentication and verification associated with emergency calls and callback calls, except in the context of call flow descriptions, nor does it impact specific call processing or routing procedures associated with emergency calls and callback calls.
-The display of information associated with the verification of SIP RPH values is also outside the scope of this document
+The scope of this ATIS standard is limited to the cryptographic signing and verifying SIP RPH and Priority header field contents associated with emergency and callback calls (i.e., RPH values in the “esnet” namespace and a Priority header value of “psap-callback”).
+This standard does not address caller identity authentication and verification associated with emergency calls and callback calls, except in the context of call flow descriptions, nor does it discuss specific impacts to call processing or routing procedures associated with the use of the Priority header to mark callback calls.
+The display of information associated with the verification of SIP RPH and Priority header values is also outside the scope of this document.

 Purpose

 Illegitimate spoofing of SIP RPH values in the “esnet” namespace in the signaling associated with emergency calls and callback calls is a concern for Public Safety.
 NG9-1-1 System Service Providers will interconnect with multiple Originating Service Providers and will benefit from knowing whether the SIP RPH value received in incoming signaling can be trusted.
-The purpose of this standard is to provide a framework for cryptographically signing the SIP RPH field and verifying that the SIP RPH field can be trusted to mitigate against unauthorized spoofing or tampering of the information conveyed in the SIP RPH.
-This framework will leverage the SHAKEN infrastructure for caller identity authentication and verification and will describe how the PASSporT rph extension defined in [IETF RFC 8443], with the assertion values described in draft-ietf-stir-rph-emergency-services-01 can be used for the purpose of providing a trust mechanism for the SIP RPH associated with emergency and callback calls that cross IP NNI boundaries.
+Likewise, home network providers serving emergency callers will benefit from knowing whether the Priority header accompanying a callback call can be trusted before applying special processing or routing to such calls.
+The purpose of this standard is to provide a framework for cryptographically signing the SIP RPH and Priority header fields and verifying that the SIP RPH and Priority header fields can be trusted to mitigate against unauthorized spoofing or tampering of the information conveyed in the SIP RPH or Priority header.
+This framework will leverage the SHAKEN infrastructure for caller identity authentication and verification and will describe how the PASSporT rph extension defined in [IETF RFC 8443], with the RPH assertion values and SIP Priority header claim described in draft-ietf-stir-rph-emergency-services-02 can be used for the purpose of providing a trust mechanism for the SIP RPH associated with emergency calls and the SIP RPH and Priority header associated with callback calls that cross IP NNI boundaries.

 Normative References